ivaylokenov/MyTested.WebApi/documentation/README.md

 // * it is useful if you want to reset the global
 // * configuration used in other tests MyWebApi.IsUsingDefaultHttpConfiguration();

+// the three options provide a way to set
+// the error detail policy for the testing
+// * default is 'Always' for easier debugging
+MyWebApi
+	.IsRegisteredWith(WebApiConfig.Register)
+	.WithErrorDetailPolicy(IncludeErrorDetailPolicy.LocalOnly);
 ```

 [To top](#table-of-contents)